 Another family right next to us is a single Indian man with two young daughters.
 Judah loves playing outside with the girls when they get home from school.
 The dad is the nicest guy and even invited us over, very randomly, one evening to sample some Indian food he was cooking up in his kitchen.
 During this visit, he showed us his spice drawer where he stores his homemade spices…I was very impressed!

-We want to have this family over for dinner, but I learned that because of their religion, they are vegetarian.
+We want to have this family over for dinner, but I learned that because of their Hindu religion, they are vegetarian.
 (So is our 14-year old babysitter who lives across the street!)
 Anyway, for this reason and many others, I want to try and gain a larger collection of vegetarian main dish recipes that I am excited to serve.
-This lasagna is a great one to keep for this very reason.
+This Broccoli and Mushroom White Lasagna is a great one to keep for this very reason.

 What are some of your favorite vegetarian dishes?